Category Archives: 1-2026 Prep

 As we climb through marshland and quiet farmland along old drovers’ roads, it’s easy to imagine the Red Bandits of Mawddwy hiding among the crags and heather above.

 Duration: All day.
-Bring a packed lunch.
+Bring a packed lunch and plenty of drinks.

 Distance: 7 Miles / 11 km